JoeyCacciatore3/Pulito/PULITO_FEATURES_COMPLETE.md

 ## Overview

 **Pulito** is a sophisticated Linux system cleanup and optimization tool built with Tauri 2.x (Rust backend) and Svelte 5 (frontend).
-It provides intelligent, AI-powered system maintenance with comprehensive monitoring, analysis, and cleanup capabilities.
+It provides intelligent, smart algorithm-powered system maintenance with comprehensive monitoring, analysis, and cleanup capabilities.

 ## 🏗️ Architecture Overview